 DATE AND LOCATION: You pick!
 Register for the course and start the lessons immediately.
 The convenient program allows you to work through the lessons at your own pace.
 Click here to register.

-WHO CAN ENROLL IN M2: Module 2 is open to health-care professionals with college/university degrees in occupational therapy, speech pathology, physical therapy, psychology, and medicine.
-Module 2 is a prerequisite to module 3.
+WHO CAN TAKE THIS COURSE: Module 2 is open to health-care professionals with at least bachelor level equivalent college/university degrees in occupational therapy, speech pathology, physical therapy, psychology, and medicine.
+Module 2 is a prerequisite to Module 3.

 LEARNING OBJECTIVES.
 After the course, participants will be able to:

 Determine the evaluations appropriate to assess ASI constructs in all areas;

 Analyze the psychometric strength of the evaluations

 Reliably administer the SIPT, SPM and EASI

 Understand the constructs tested by sensory related measures

 Design clinical observations of sensory integration constructs when standardized measures are not possible